 The results of the glycemic index will fall into one of the following cases:

 - Fasting blood sugar <100mg / dL (5.6 mmol / L): normal.

-- A fasting blood glucose level between 100 mg / dL and 125 mg / dL (5.6–6.9 mmol / L): This person has prediabetes or impaired glucose tolerance.
-It may take a second time to check the results.
+- A fasting blood glucose level between 100 mg/dL and 125 mg/dL (5.6–6.9 mmol/L): This person has prediabetes or impaired glucose tolerance.
+It may require a second test to confirm the results.

 4. Oral glucose tolerance test

-During the test, the doctor measures the patient's blood sugar.
-Next, the doctor will give you a drink of sugar, usually, about 200mL of water has been mixed with 75g glucose.
-Then blood sugar will be measured 2 hours from the time of taking it.
+During the test, the doctor measures the patient’s blood sugar.
+Next, the doctor will give you a drink of sugar, usually about 200mL of water mixed with 75g of glucose.
+Then blood sugar is measured again, 2 hours after consuming the drink.

 The results of the diagnosis of an oral glucose tolerance test are as follows: